apache/doris-website/versioned_docs/version-2.1/install/cluster-deployment/k8s-deploy/root-user-use.md

 ## Modify root account and password

-1. Refer to the [Privilege Management](../../admin-manual/privilege-ldap/user-privilege) document, modify or create the corresponding password or account name, and give the account the permission to manage nodes in Doris.
+1. Refer to the [Authentication and Authorization](../../admin-manual/auth/authentication-and-authorization.md) document, modify or create the corresponding password or account name, and give the account the permission to manage nodes in Doris.

 2. An example of adding spec.adminUser.* to the configuration in the DorisCluster CRD file is as follows: